top of page

 A humanoid robot stands apart in a busy art gallery — symbolising emotional disconnection and identity loss, themes often explored in private counselling in Southampton.

-Counselling in Southampton
+Private Therapy in Southampton

 • Feeling emotionally flat or disconnected from your own life

-• Struggling with people-pleasing or perfectionism
+• Struggling with people-pleasing, perfectionism, or both

 • 50-minute in-person sessions each week